ghTaranto/uacAulas/README.md

 ##                       328                       233
 ```

-### Visualize clean data
+### 4.5 Visualize clean data

 Let’s plot our final data.
 We will try to make a nicer figure using
 `ggplot2`.
 We can use a custom font for our plot with the library
 [showtext](https://cran.rstudio.com/web/packages/showtext/vignettes/introduction.html).

-> Note that plots with user defined fonts and color look much more
+> Note that plots with user defined fonts and colors look much more
 > professional.

 ``` r